History of Cleveland: Village to city, 1820–1860

 Cleveland began to grow rapidly after the completion of the Ohio and Erie Canal in 1832, turning the village into a key link between the Ohio River and the Great Lakes, particularly once the city railroad links were added.
-The spelling of the city's name was changed in 1831 by The Cleveland Advertiser, an early local newspaper.
-In order for the name to fit on the newspaper's masthead, the first "a" was dropped, reducing the city's name to Cleveland.
-The new spelling stuck, and long outlasted the Advertiser itself.

 In 1822, a young, charismatic New Hampshire lawyer, John W. Willey, arrived in Cleveland and quickly established himself in the growing village.
 He became a popular figure in local politics and wrote the Municipal Charter as well as several of the original laws and ordinances.
 Willey oversaw Cleveland's official incorporation as a city in 1836 and was elected the town's first official mayor for two terms.
 With James Clark and others, Willey bought a section of the Flats with plans to develop it into Cleveland Centre, a mixed residential and commercial district.
 Willey then purchased a piece of land from the southeast section of Ohio City across from Columbus Street in Cleveland.
 Willey named the new territory Willeyville and subsequently built a bridge connecting the two parts, calling it Columbus Street Bridge.
 The bridge siphoned off commercial traffic to Cleveland before it could reach Ohio City's mercantile district.